Seminal and key studies and reviews on the effectiveness of medical interventions and treatment in medical settings.

 Links to other documents.
 Hover over for notes.
 Click to highlight passage referred to.
 Unfold extra text

 S Handing patients responsibility matches extended treatment (1977).
-Effectiveness Bank essay includes an analysis of a mould-breaking study in London which found a brief session handing responsibility to the couple to cure the husband’s alcoholism worked as well as extended treatment, which generally involved medications.
+Effectiveness Bank essay includes an analysis of a mould-breaking study in London which found a brief session handing responsibility to the couple to overcome the husband’s dependent drinking worked as well as extended treatment (which generally involved medications).
 See also this retrospective (2015) from a study researcher.
 Similar Scottish study later found (1988) more evidence for extended treatment, but still no statistically significant advantage over brief advice.
 For discussion and scroll down to highlighted heading.

 S Disulfiram only works with compliant patients (1986).
-Explains that despite overall negative findings, the first rigorous trial of the drug which causes deterrent physical reactions after drinking found that some older and more socially stable disulfiram patients who completed the study did drink less frequently after lapsing.
-Later the study was seen as confirming the need to supervise the drug’s administration to ensure more patients took more of the pills.
+Despite overall negative findings, from the USA the first rigorous trial of the medication which causes deterrent physical reactions after drinking found that it helped some older and more socially stable patients who completed the study to drink less frequently after lapsing.
+The study became seen as confirming the need to supervise disulfiram’s administration so more patients took more of the pills.
 For discussions click and and scroll down to highlighted heading or text.

 S Impressive results from first clinical trial of acamprosate (1985).
 Three months later the success rate among alcohol-dependent patients detoxified and discharged from a French inpatient unit was 61% if they had been randomly allocated to acamprosate versus 32% on placebo.
 It was a notable result among severely dependent patients with a record of failed treatments.